godot-escoria/escoria-docs/api/Escoria.md

 ## Signals

-- signal request_pause_menu(): Signal sent when pause menu has to be displayed
 - signal paused():  Signal sent when Escoria is paused
 - signal resumed(): Signal sent when Escoria is resumed from pause